 Growing Basil in Pots is particularly easy as you’re able to position the pot in the right place for optimum growing conditions for this most versatile of herbs.
 Growing your basil in containers also make it easier to control the size of the plant and to keep an eye on it.
 Our basil forest on the kitchen windowsill has eager eyes on it throughout the day – we can’t miss when it needs a little more water, or a little less or even a trim.
 Plus we get to see when the Basil is about to flower and deal with it quickly.

 Growing your own Basil will save you a lot of money.
 Oh, I know how expensive the supermarket Basil plants or, or even the cut basil.
-Growing your own Basil will also have you using a lot more Basil in your cooking too.
+Growing your own Basil in containers will also have you using a lot more Basil in your cooking too.
 And then it’s really hard to go back to buying it, without bankrupting yourself!

 How to Plant Basil